Lawn Soil – Understanding Soil Conditions For Growing Healthy Grass and Turf

 Regardless of the depth of the surface soil, grass roots must have moisture and air.

-Moisture helps break down and dissolve the nutrients the grass and soil needs before the tiny root system can absorb them.
+Moisture helps break down and dissolve the nutrients the grass and soil need before the tiny root system can absorb them.
 The moisture also serves as a water fountain the grass plants require.

-When it rains naturally or through a sprinkler irrigation system the surface soil absorbs and holds the water and the rest of the water drains down through the soil surface into the subsoil.
+When it rains naturally or through a sprinkler irrigation system, the surface soil absorbs and holds the water, and the rest drains down through the soil surface and into the subsoil.

 The subsoil replenishes the water and moisture it needs and passes the rest down into the porous rock.
 As evaporation and transpiration occur, air replaces where the water was.

-Surface soil is a “system” which absorbs moisture, gives up moisture, breathes and repeats.
+Surface soil is a “system” that absorbs moisture, gives up moisture, breathes, and repeats.

 NOTE: An irrigation specialist advised me to add a lawn surfactant when irrigating my lawn to make sure the water penetrates the soil.

-In a perfect scenario everything works to perfection, but as we stated above there are no perfect lawn soils.
-Soils can become dry with too much air and also water logged starving for air.
+In a perfect scenario, everything works perfectly, but as we stated above, there are no perfect lawn soils.
+Soils can become dry with too much air and waterlogged, starving for air.

-If your soil holds too much water and does not drain or too little water, that is where you need to start improving the soil for your lawn.
+If your soil holds too much water and does not drain or too little water, you need to start improving the soil for your lawn.